junxit/us-congress-bills-110/bill.md

   - **(2)** *Report contents* A report under paragraph (1) shall include an assessment of—
     - **(A)** trends in the population size and distribution of harmful nonnative species in the project area for each control project carried out with a grant under this section, and in the adjacent areas as defined by the Secretary;
     - **(B)** data on the number of acres of refuge resources and native fish and wildlife habitat restored, protected, or enhanced under this section, including descriptions of, and partners involved with, control projects selected, in progress, and completed under this section;
-    - **(C)** trends in the population size and distribution of native species in the project areas, and in areas in proximity to refuge resources as defined by the Secretary;
+    - **(C)** trends in the population size and distribution in the project areas of native species targeted for restoration, and in areas in proximity to refuge resources as defined by the Secretary;
     - **(D)** an estimate of the long-term success of varying conservation techniques used in carrying out control projects with grants under this section;
     - **(E)** an assessment of the status of control projects carried out with grants under this section, including an accounting of expenditures by the United States Fish and Wildlife Service, State, regional, and local government agencies, and other entities to carry out such projects;
     - **(F)** a review of the environmental soundness of the control projects carried out with grants under this section;